Mustafa Barzani: Return from exile and Qasim

 Following the Republican coup against the Hashemite monarchy, the Kurds were granted more rights.
-In the provisional Iraqi constitution on 27.
-July 1958 was included that Kurds and Arabs were partners of the same nation.
+In the provisional Iraqi constitution on 27 July 1958 was included that Kurds and Arabs were partners of the same nation.
 Following, several Kurds were appointed into high military ranks and Barzani was invited to return to Iraq.
 In October 1958, Barzani and his followers returned from the Soviet Union, and Barzani quickly established warm ties with Qasim.
 Qasim hoped to use Barzani as a potential ally in the power struggles in Iraq, as Qasim faced considerable resistance from more nationalist minded Arab officers and intellectuals in the country.
 Mustafa Barzani faced similar challenges within the KDP, with divisions rising over land reform, political position, and alliances with other parties in Iraq such as the Iraqi Communist Party.
 Barzani quickly asserted control over the KDP, ousting the General-Secretary Ibrahim Ahmad and replacing him with the pro-Communist Hamza Abdullah in January 1959 and cementing ties with the ICP.

 Along with the Communists, Barzani and the KDP sided with Qasim during an uprising of Ba'athists and other Arab Nationalists in Mosul in March 1959, entering into the city to fight off the insurrection.
-Following a riot instigated by leftists in Kirkuk in July 1959, Qasim denounced the ICP and Barzani followed suit, seeing the ICP as a rival in northern Iraq.
+Following a deadly riot instigated by leftists in Kirkuk in July 1959, Qasim denounced the ICP and Barzani followed suit, seeing the ICP as a rival in northern Iraq.
 Barzani severed ties with the party and restored Ibrahim Ahmad to his original position and elevated Jalal Talabani to the politburo during the KDP's fourth Congress in October 1959, ending the KDP's cooperation with the ICP.
 While welcoming towards the break with the ICP, Ahmad however still held suspicions of Barzani and his policy for the party and remained critical of his leadership.